Ericsson/dataplanebook/src/glossary.rst

       A set of related communication protocols, usually arranged in layered architecture, used in a computer network.

+   Network layer
+      The network layer is another name for :term:`layer 3` in the :term:`OSI model`.

    Network stack
       A network stack, also known as a protocol stack, is an implementation, usually in software, of a family or :term:`suite<network protocol suite>` of network protocols.

+   NIC
+      A network interface controller (NIC) is a piece of hardware that connects a computer to a computer network.
+On one side of the NIC is a bus of some sort (e.g., PCIe), and on the other is a network interface, either the physical layer of an local network, or an on-chip link to some other hardware module (e.g., a switch).

+      A NIC is also known as a network interface card (even in cases where it's not implemented as a discrete card) or a network adapter.

    Noisy neighbour
       An application is considered a noisy neighbour in case it causes